Tesh-py/Weather-API/README.md

 - if all of the above is successful, it will retrieve and save the 7 day date range weather temperature data to run the statistical calculations

 Part 8: the average, median and mode is calculated.
-- arr: used numpy to create a historical data array
+- `arr`: used numpy to create a historical data array
-- ave1: used numpy average calculation
+- `ave1`: used numpy average calculation
-- ave2: round off the ave1 output to align to all other data ouput (1 decimal)
+- `ave2`: round off the ave1 output to align to all other data ouput (1 decimal)
-- med1: used numpy median calculation
+- `med1`: used numpy median calculation
-- med2: round off the med1 output to align to all other data ouput (1 decimal)
+- `med2`: round off the med1 output to align to all other data ouput (1 decimal)
-- mod1: panda conversion and mode calculation
+- `mod1`: panda conversion and mode calculation
-- mod_con: converts mod1 into a normal list as panda list cannot be read in json format
+- `mod_con`: converts mod1 into a normal list as panda list cannot be read in json format

 Part 9: mod1 can result in one output value or multiple outputs, therefore correct formatting for each scenario is required.
-- mod1.iloc[0] is used for only one output result, without pulling through additional information that is not a number
+- `mod1.iloc[0]` is used for only one output result, without pulling through additional information that is not a number
-- ", ".join([f"{temp}°C" is used for multiple outputs.
+- `", ".join([f"{temp}°C"` is used for multiple outputs.
 It will combine all output numbers into one string, seperated with commas.
 This helps with readibility from the user.

 Part 10: if the above is all successful, the user will see the print of:
 - city they input